FarronF/limerick-council-meetings/meetings/2019/09/18-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd July 2019.md

 also raised and it was noted that the group needed to be updated on the matters they raised

 at the meeting.
-A brief discussion took place on the ongoing proposals for the estate and it--- 9
+A brief discussion took place on the ongoing proposals for the estate and it
+---
+9

 was noted that an onsite meeting had also taken place with representatives of the estate.
 It